The Beast with Five Fingers: Plot

-Francis Ingram is a noted pianist who lives in a large manor house in Italy.
+Francis Ingram is a noted pianist who lives in a large manor house in turn-of-the-century Italy.
 Ingram suffered a stroke which left his right side immobile, and he has to use a wheelchair to get around.
-He has retreated to the manor house for the past few years, where he lives with his nurse, Julie Holden; his secretary and astrologist Hilary Cummins; a friend, Bruce Conrad; and his sister's son, Donald Arlington.
+He has retreated to the manor house for the past few years, where he lives with his nurse, Julie Holden; his secretary and astrologer Hilary Cummins; a friend, Bruce Conrad; and his sister's son, Donald Arlington.
 Holden and Conrad are secretly in love.
 Holden plans to leave Ingram's service and return to America, but wants to talk it over with Ingram first.
 Conrad wants her to instead leave immediately, feeling that caring for Ingram is sapping her vitality, while Cummins opposes her leaving at all, saying he will be left with no time to do his work without her to take care of Ingram's needs.
 After witnessing Holden and Conrad kissing, Cummins tells Ingram of the affair.
 Ingram, unwilling to believe it, starts to choke Cummins.
 Holden's intervention saves him, but Ingram orders him out of the manor.

 That night, Ingram is awakened by a storm outside.
 He climbs into his wheelchair and, disoriented by hallucinations, falls down the stairs, breaking his neck.
 Commissario Ovidio Castanio of the local police investigates the death, and finds no sign of foul play.

 Holden, Cummins, Conrad, Donald and his father Raymond Arlington, and Duprex, Ingram's attorney, gather for the reading of Ingram's will and testament.
 The Arlingtons assume they will get everything, and gloat to Cummins that they plan to have his cherished books shipped off and sold.
 Instead, Ingram's will grants all he owns to Holden.
 The Arlingtons threaten to have the will annulled by having Holden found culpable in Ingram's death, as his nurse.
 Duprex tells the Arlingtons that Ingram wrote an older will which gave everything to Donald, and offers to help overturn the new will in favor of the old one in exchange for a third of the estate.
 That night, while forging the "older will", Duprex is strangled to death.
 Only the assailant's left hand (which has Ingram's ring) is seen.